 5. Spend your RRSPs while you are alive

 If you don’t plan on retiring but have a large RRSP balance, consider not paying yourself from your corporation.
 Instead, start drawing from your RRSPs.
-There are simple strategies to help draw the funds out of the corporation tax-free and minimize the corporate tax bill upon death.
+There are simple strategies to help draw the funds from the corporation tax-free while minimizing the corporate tax bill upon death.

 6. Utilize your life insurance effectively

 Life insurance pays out tax-free directly to the beneficiaries of your choice.
-We recommend owning life insurance inside your corporation, and naming your corporation as the beneficiary.
+We recommend owning life insurance inside your corporation and naming your corporation as the beneficiary.
 When you die, the proceeds can be drawn out of your corporation through a notional account known as the capital dividend account.
-Then it can be paid to whomever you have named as the beneficiary.
+It can be paid to whomever you have named as the beneficiary.

-Life insurance is a great product to minimize taxes, cover debts, even out your estate, between your beneficiaries, and much more.
+Life insurance is a great product to minimize taxes.
+It also helps cover debts, even out your estate between your beneficiaries, and much more.

 Watch the video on this strategy